1Q) New and digital technology has a huge impact on traditional media industries.

 EU copyright law: a threat to participatory culture?

 A new copyright law currently moving through the European Parliament has been described as a potential 'meme-ban'.
 It would place the responsibility for the distribution of copyrighted material with the platform rather than the user or copyright holder - and therefore could lead to huge amounts of content being removed.
 If implemented in full, it could end textual poaching, fan-made texts and re-edits and many more examples of fandom and participatory culture.
-You can
+You can read more on the potential implications in this Wired feature.

-CAN YOU FIND SOME FANDOM OR EXAMPLES OF PROSUMERS FOR EACH OF THE CSP’s?
+FANDOM OR EXAMPLES OF PROSUMERS FOR EACH OF THE CSP’s?

 Or literal music videos?

-First list ALL your CSP’s.
+CSP’s.
 Then find an example!

 Then Answer these…

-Henry Jenkins - fandom blog tasks
+Jenkins - fandom blog tasks

 The following tasks will give you an excellent introduction to fandom and also allow you to start exploring degree-level insight into audience studies.
 Work through the following: